The Robin Tavistock Award

 The Robin Tavistock Award is presented annually to a person, or group, who it is felt, has made a significant contribution in the field of aphasia.
 This contribution could be for helping people with aphasia, for personally overcoming aphasia, for crucial research work, or for making a financial commitment to aphasia; essentially this award will go to someone or a group who is inspirational and who has made a major difference.
 View the previous recipients of award here

-The Robin Tavistock Award is presented annually to a person, or group, who is inspirational and has made a significant contribution to the field of aphasia.
+This Award is named after Robin Tavistock, the 14th Duke of Bedford who founded the Tavistock Trust for Aphasia.
+It is presented annually to a person, or group who is inspirational and has made a significant contribution to the field of aphasia.

 RATS is unique – a collaborative, multi-disciplinary group of people, who have produced, over many years a body of work that has had significant influence and made a difference to the lives of people with aphasia.
 The RATS group is made up of clinical linguists, speech and language therapists, neurologists, epidemiologists, neuropsychologists and other medical disciplines.
 Please see list.

 The roots of the group go back as far as the 1970s, when the respected neurologist Dr. van Harskamp set up the Rotterdam Aphasia Foundation at the Erasmus University Medical Centre.
 Dr. Evy Visch-Brink was the first to be invited to be part of this new project and not long afterwards Dr. Mieke van de Sandt-Koendeman came on board.
 In 1996, Mieke moved to Rijndam Rehabilitation Centre, whilst Evy continued her research and clinical work at Erasmus MC – but the collaboration continued and blossomed.